A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Literature Review

 Our work seeks to locate facilities so as to reduce estimated routing costs.
 However, we do not explicitly model the routing problem as is done in the LRP literature.
 This is a rich area of research \citep[see e.g.,][]{https://doi.org/10.1111/itor.12950, https://doi.org/10.1111/itor.12032, PRODHON20141} covering several problem variants \citep[e.g.][]{DREXL2015283}.
 Thus, several studies on LRP consider the location of depots that constitute supply points with the objective of serving every customer with delivery tours starting at one of the depots \citep[see e.g.,] []{NAGY2007649, doi:10.1287/trsc.2017.0746, ARSLAN20211}.
 There are also problem variants closer to our setting, such as location or routing problems \citep[see][]{ARSLAN20211} and LRP with subcontracting options \citep[see][]{STENGER2012702}.
 However, there is limited work on problem settings with parcel lockers \citep[see e.g.,][]{su8080828, JANJEVIC201937, GUERREROLORENTE2020106433}.
 Only \cite{JANJEVIC201937} and \cite{GUERREROLORENTE2020106433} consider customer's preferences for the pick-up locations and both studies assume perfect knowledge of customers' preferences.
 Moreover, they focus on challenges associated with approximating routing costs.
 Instead, we focus on modeling demand uncertainty, and we estimate routing cost using historical data.

-Table~\ref{tab:related_work} summarizes the key aspects of our work in comparison to the literature.
+Table~\ref{tab:related_work} summarizes the key aspects of our work in comparison to the literature thereby motivating our contributions.
 We consider a CDP location problem with capacitated facilities and a stochastic demand model where the customers' utility-maximizing objective may be conflicting with the facility location objective.
 Uncertainty arises because, at the strategic planning horizon, customer locations are not perfectly known.
 Moreover, we assume imperfect knowledge of customers' preferences which we capture with an additive RUM model without making any specific assumptions about its type.
+As highlighted in the table, our work differs from the literature on choice-based facility location problems (i.e., a choice model that is not deterministic) by solving a model that considers capacitated alternatives \emph{and} conflicting objectives \emph{while} ensuring strict assignments.
+In addition, we consider uncertainty in customers' locations.
 The next section introduces the problem in greater detail.